 I understand it can feel like self-care is an “if” item on the to-do list instead of a priority item, but I’m going to challenge you to change your ranking.

 Are you able to tackle everything else on your to-do list if you’re not feeling refreshed?
-Will you be engaged in your time spent with family or friends if you are burning the candle at both ends?
+Will you be engaged in your time spent with family if you are burning the candle at both ends?

 Self-care has been framed as frivolous in society, but it’s not frivolous at all.
 It’s necessary.